Josie Barnes: Personal

 Originally from Vandalia, Illinois, Barnes says she grew up in her parents’ 12-lane bowling center.
 She played softball and tennis in high school, “but always knew that bowling was what I wanted to do.”

 Following high school, Barnes moved to Nashville, Tennessee to attend Vanderbilt University.
 She earned her degree in Human and Organizational Development and decided to stay in the area following graduation.
 She married Kyle Barnes in 2017, and the couple has one daughter (Lisa Ruth).
+She now resides in Hermitage, Tennessee.